Message from the Director November 2022

 We continue to be particularly grateful to the JVI’s Primary Members—the Austrian Federal Ministry of Finance (BMF), the Austrian National Bank (OeNB), and the International Monetary Fund (IMF)—for their strong intellectual and financial support.
 Our Contributing Members—the European Bank for Reconstruction and Development (EBRD), the European Investment Bank (EIB), the Organisation for Economic Cooperation and Development (OECD), the World Bank, and the World Trade Organization (WTO)—as well as the European Commission have also provided critical support to the JVI over many years.
 In addition, JVI has benefited from its increasing cooperation with many other partners, such as the Deutsche Bundesbank, Banque de France, Bank of England, European Central Bank, US Federal Reserve, National Bank of Poland, National Bank of Slovakia, and International Labor Organization.

-The IMF courses will provide a broad introduction to macroeconomic and financial sector management, with some of them focusing on more specific topics.
-The courses delivered by the Austrian Authorities will cover a broad range of issues such as: competitiveness and FDI policies, public sector reforms, taxation, euro area integration, climate change and green finance, but also financial education and diversity and inclusion.
-All these courses build on Austria’s own experience and that of other EU countries, involve many practitioners, and include an important peer-learning component.
+The IMF courses will provide a broad introduction to macroeconomic and financial sector management, with some of them focusing on more specific topics such as “GovTech”.
+The courses delivered by the Austrian Authorities will cover a broad range of issues such as financial stability, green finance, the green and digital transition, and public governance and reform issues, but also financial education and financial translation.
+Most of these courses include an important peer-learning component, as they build on Austria’s own experience and that of other EU countries, and they involve many practitioners.
 Our Contributing Members and the European Commission will offer courses or contribute to joint courses in their areas of expertise.
 The JVI will continue to join forces with other partners to mobilize their deep and broad expertise.

 We hope to see you soon in Vienna!